HOW TO STOP ABUSE

 Medical information changes constantly.
 Therefore the information on this website or on the linked websites should not be considered current, complete or exhaustive, nor should you rely on such information to recommend a course of treatment for you or any other individual.
 Reliance on any information provided on this Site or any linked websites is solely at your own risk.

-Kristen AKA ikanikon does not recommend or endorse any specific tests, products, procedures, opinions or other information that may be provided on the linked websites.
+Krista AKA ikanikon does not recommend or endorse any specific tests, products, procedures, opinions or other information that may be provided on the linked websites.
 The linked websites may contain text, graphics, images or information that you find offensive (e.g., sexually explicit).
-Kristen AKA ikanikon, its licensors and its suppliers have no control over and accept no responsibility for such materials.
+Krista AKA ikanikon, its licensors and its suppliers have no control over and accept no responsibility for such materials.